 McDonald–Texas Observatory

-Alamo, you know, but don’t miss… the McDonald Observatory
+Alamo, you know, but don’t miss… the McDonald Observatory.

-Close to Fort Davis, more than 240 kilometers from any major town, this observatory is perched at an altitude of 2,300 meters.
+Close to Fort Davis, more than 240 kilometers from any central town, this observatory is perched at an altitude of 2,300 meters.
 It offers daytime tours, live sightings of the sun, and, three times a week, nighttime parties where visitors can use its largest telescopes to get closer to the stars.
 The calendar also includes a few exceptional evenings with dinner under the moon and an observation session at the observatory’s most powerful telescope in the company of a professional astronomer.

 Vollis Simpson Windmills – North Carolina